"The deceased came to his death at the hands of an unknown party who was a damned good pistol shot." - Judge Roy Bean

 "Some people come into our lives and quietly go.
 Some stay for awhile and leave footprints on our hearts and we are never ever the same...."

-1963 - 2021 According to her family, Miss Kitty unexpectedly passed away from complications of epilepsy.
+1963 - 2021 According to her family, Miss Kitty died after suffering a seizure due to epilepsy.
+She always had a smile for you!
 Some of you may have met her recently at the encampments.
 We were told she regarded the Mojave Muleskinners as her second family.
-She was a sweetheart.
 We will miss her.

 Louis E Cuyler